 8. EU legislation is the cornerstone for the environmental conditions set by authorities and these are regularly reviewed.
 Certified environmental management systems are applied at the mills and in the forestry operations.
 The forestry operations are also managed in accordance with the standards issued by PEFCTM and FSC®.
 Energy management systems are in use at all the sites.
-Certified management systems (OHSAS 18001) for health and safety issues will be obtained at all mill operations in the first half of 2016.
+Certified management systems (OHSAS 18001) for health and safety issues have been obtained at all mill operations.

 9. Environmental activities and technical development in the environmental area are mainly carried out internally but also together with other companies in the industry.
 The results are usually published.
 Holmen is open to exchanging experience about environmental issues.

 10. Holmen's Business ethics policy draws attention to the stringency of legislation on these issues.
 The policy makes it clear that employees must carefully consider the meaning and purpose of any favours/benefits offered in their contacts with customers and suppliers.

 For detailed descriptions of Holmen’s work on the 10 principles, see primarily the sections The sustainable work, Collaboration with stakeholders, Employees and Environment.